-Headache is the most common neurological condition in terms of the number of individuals affected.
-Headache is defined as a continuous or persistent pain in the head caused by the dilution of cerebral arteries or muscle contractions.
+Headache is the most common neurological condition in terms of number of individuals affected.
+Headache is defined as a continuous or persistent pain in the head caused by dilution of cerebral arteries or muscle contractions.
 It can be classified into two categories: Primary headache and Secondary headache.
-Most medical disorders do not typically cause primary headaches.
+Any medical disorder does not usually cause primary headaches.
 The most prevalent primary headaches are migraine and tension-type headaches (TTH)1.
 According to the 2016 Worldwide Burden of Malady (GBD), tension-type headache is the third most prevalent condition in the world, and migraine headache is the Sixth1.
-Many studies have discussed the prevalence of headaches in Pakistan, Europe2, China3, Iraq4 and India5.
+Many studies have discussed the prevalence of headache in Pakistan, Europe2, China3, Iraq4 and India5.
 Factors that increase or decrease the severity of headaches play a core role in patient treatment.
 Aggravating and relieving factors of headache types should be identified to reduce the prevalence of these headaches.